Choose a Project

 Your donation goes toward planting 25,000 trees in Bay, Calhoun, Jackson, and Liberty County, FL.
 With your help, we can reduce the impacts of future storms, reduce wildlife risks, and make this whole area healthier and more beautiful.
 Plus, you can be a part of preserving the legacy of sustainable forestry in the Florida Panhandle.

-How do we find forests in need?
+How do we identify areas in need?

 - Current level of biodiversity